MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 logs can only be generated if the ``Simulator > Use target characteristics`` option is selected.

-Some logs are sent when the platform executes some specific action (such as start thread, start GC, etc), other logs are sent periodically (according to defined log level and the log periodicity).
+Some logs are sent when the Simulator executes some specific action (such as start thread, start GC, etc), other logs are sent periodically (according to defined log level and the log periodicity).